 Conclusion

 In this paper, we improved the performance of data transfers in Twister iterative MapReduce framework.
-We removed original broker-based methods because of its cumbersome and clumsy.
-We implemented 3 topology-aware algorithms including Multi-Chain, and Scatter-Allgather-BKT/MST.
-Among them, Multi-Chain method can improve broadcasting performance by 60% of original broker based broadcast method and 50% of Scatter-Allgather-BKT, a stand broadcasting algorithm for large vectors in MPI.
+We removed original broker-based methods and implemented 3 topology-aware algorithms including Multi-Chain, and Scatter-Allgather-BKT/MST.
+Among them, Multi-Chain method can improve broadcasting performance by 60% of original broker based broadcast method and 50% of Scatter-Allgather-BKT, a standard broadcasting algorithm for large vectors in MPI.
 We also improve shuffling performance to 10% of the original time by using local reduction.

 There are number of directions in future work.
-We try to apply Twister with new data transfer methods to other iterative applications which also suffer from data transfers [33].
+We try to apply Twister with new data transfer methods to other iterative applications[33].
 We are also transplanting our algorithms to Infiniband and test the performance gain from different methods.
-The initial observation suggests that the conclusion could be different from the situation on Ethernet.
-Further we try to extend the methods to a whole service by building topology and link speed detection service and utilizing auxiliary service such as ZooKeeper [34] to provide coordination and fault detection.
+The initial observation suggests that the optimal choice could be different from the situation on Ethernet.
+Further we try to extend the methods to a complete service by building topology and link speed detection service and utilizing auxiliary service such as ZooKeeper [34] to provide coordination and fault detection.

 Acknowledgement